Sandysmile/Marketing-Campaigns/README.md

-##### Key Insights and Next Steps for Data Preparation/Feature Engineering/Feature Selection
+##### Key Insights and Planned Steps for Data Preparation/Feature Engineering/Feature Selection

 1) Job, education, contact, previous outcome, and month appear to be more influential in determining the outcome ( see the charts above)